Animal Planet filmed Crown Thistle Collies for Discovery Network's DOGS 101!

 Q: Why are Crown Thistle Collie pups sold with restricted AKC registration?

-Q: Do you sell Crown Thistle Collies for breeding?
+Q: Do you sell Collie dogs or puppies for breeding?

 Q: Do you offer Stud Service?